 The governor summed up the financial state of the government as broke.

-The CNMI also owes 246 million in bonds and loans, including interest.
+The CNMI also owes 246 million dollars in bonds and loans, including interest.

 Governor Fitial said that the previous administration had hired 640 additional employees, and that 75 percent of the government's earnings went into personnel costs.